 There are 4 terminals to contend with once you arrive, the newest being Terminal 4, which opened in October 2017 and is home to the Blossom Lounge for Priority Pass Members to relax pre-flight, alongside many retailers and food outlets.

 Singapore Changi was voted the World’s Best Airport in 2018 by Skytrax, as well as picking up the World’s Best Airport Dining Experience, so you’ll be in good hands during your layover.
-One of the many reasons Singapore Changi holds these prestigious accolades is their free Singapore City Tour for travelers with a layover of 5.5 hours or longer.
+One of the many reasons Singapore Changi holds these prestigious accolades is their free Singapore City Tour for Travellers with a layover of 5.5 hours or longer.
 There are two tours on offer, both lasting 2.5 hours.
 The Heritage Tour runs 5 times a day, and the City Sights Tour is available twice daily.

 Amsterdam Schiphol (AMS)

 One of the main connecting hubs in Europe, Amsterdam Schiphol airport has just one terminal, but is split into 3 large departure halls.
-Some of its recent accolades include being named the 5th best airport in Europe in 2018 (Skytrax), and was voted the 9th best airport in the world in 2017 by Condé Nast Traveler readers.
+Some of its recent accolades include being named the 5th best airport in Europe in 2018 (Skytrax), and was voted the 9th best airport in the world in 2017 by Condé Nast Traveller readers.

 If you like to plan ahead, the airport has an app which is available on iOS and Android devices so you can easily track your flight information and security wait times.
 Alternatively, the Priority Pass app contains wayfinding technology which will help you find your way to and from specific locations within the airport, including your gate and airport lounges in the terminal.